MicroRJ/alistar/README.md

 ## Please note:
-- This is not a production ready project, it is simply a way to program bots for SC II without having to use the bloat-some sc2 API.
+- This is not a production ready project, it is simply a way to program bots for SC II without having to use the bloated sc2 API.
 - This project will only work on Windows ...
 ## Building
 - Clone this project using ```--recursive```